Kehn-Marv/Aegis/docs/splunk-blocker.md

-﻿# Splunk Hosted Models  -  provisioning blocker and the three live transports
+﻿# Splunk Hosted Models  -  provisioning blocker and the three LLM transports

 > Honest writeup of an infrastructure wall hit during the Splunk
 > Agentic Ops Hackathon 2026 and the **two** architectural pivots that